-Iran holds pro-government rallies after days of protests
+Iran's Revolutionary Guards claim 'seditious' protests over

 War of words

-Officials in the United States and Iran have engaged in a fiery exchange of words over the unrest, triggered by President Donald Trump's tweets in support of anti-government protesters.
+Officials in the US and Iran have engaged in a fiery exchange of words over the unrest, triggered by President Donald Trump's tweets in support of anti-government protesters.

-On Wednesday, Trump sent his third tweet on the matter: "Such respect for the people of Iran as they try to take back their corrupt government.
+: "Such respect for the people of Iran as they try to take back their corrupt government.
 You will see great support from the United States at the appropriate time!"

-Nikki Haley, the US ambassador to the United Nations, doubled down on Trump's remarks on Tuesday and said that the United States was seeking emergency meetings with the UN Security Council and the Human Rights Council.
+Nikki Haley, the US ambassador to the United Nations, doubled down on Trump's remarks on Tuesday and said that the US was seeking emergency meetings with the UN Security Council and the Human Rights Council.

 "The people of Iran are crying out for freedom," Haley said.
 "All freedom-loving people must stand with their cause."